top of page

 “You may establish any arrangements for consultation to suit your workplace and workers’ situations including agreed consultation procedures, as long as those arrangements are consistent with the WHS legislation.”

 Although it does not say anywhere in the WHS Act or WHS Regulation that keeping records of consultation is mandatory, it goes without saying that some record keeping is advisable for exactly the situation where a SafeWork NSW inspector is asking for evidence that WHS consultation happens in your workplace.
+There are other compelling reasons why you should keep records of WHS consultation.
+See here:

 Court cases and prosecutions